nwutils/nw-vue3-boilerplate/README.md

 1. `npm t -- -u` runs all unit tests, updating snapshots (use with care)

-## Build
+## Building for distribution

+1. `npm run build:clean` will delete your `./dist` and `./dist-vue` folders
-1. `npm run build` to build the app for distribution
+1. `npm run build:vue` will build just your Vue app for web distribution (`./dist-vue`)
+1. `npm run build:nw` will build just your NW.js app (`./dist`) for all supported platforms (Windows, OSX, Linux 32-Bit, Linux 64-Bit)
-1. `npm run preview` to manually test the built app
+1. `npm run build` is your all-in-one command.
+It will clean out the old dist folders and build your Vue and NW.js app

 ## Removing Pinia